facebookresearch/luckmatters/ssl/real-dataset/README.md

 python modular_addition_simple2.py -m activation=sqr loss_func=mse num_epochs=10000 weight_decay=1e-5,5e-5,1e-4 hidden_size=256,512,1024,2048 learning_rate=0.002 M=23,71,127 test_size=0.1 save_interval=100 seed=1,2,3,4,5
 ```

 For the specific experiment of Fig. 3 and Fig. 4/Tbl.
 2/Fig. 5, we have provided logs to fully reproduce the experiments.
-For Fig. 3, please check `modular_addition_simple2_fig3.log`.
+For Fig. 3, please check [here](./modular_addition_simple2_fig3.log).
 For Fig. 4/Tbl.
-2/Fig. 5, please check `sweep.log`.
+2/Fig. 5, please check [here](sweep.log).

 Given the resulting folder, you could run the following scripts to load and visualize the results.
 + Use `python draw_dyn_fig3.py [exp_folder]` to draw Fig. 3 for one specific experiment.
 To reproduce the experiment, the log for that specific figure (hyperparameters are included) is at .